Sopra-Steria-Norge-Kubernetes/CaaS-GitOps/doc/Exposing an OpenShift Service.md

 ### Expose services on a different ingressController

-While exposing services on a specific ingressController you have to
+While exposing services on a specific ingressController you have to set two additional fields as seen below.

 ```
 kind: Ingress